lloydbenson/microservices-workshop/step9/README.md

 If you issue a `docker ps` you should see that docker is now running our system as a set of containers.

-Thats it - congratulations - you have succeeded in building an IoT micro-service based system out of docker containers!!
+Thats it - congratulations - you have succeeded in building an IoT microservice based system out of docker containers!!

 ## Next Up: Celebrate!!